diva-exchange/divachain/README.md

 2. Voting: each peer receiving a proposal may send a vote to the network.
 Such a vote represents an agreement of a peer with a specific stack of proposals.
 Each peer can vote only once.
 If the peers in the network do not agree (2/3 of the total stake of all peers) on a specific stack of proposals, the voting will go into a new round and all peers can vote again.
 3. Creation of a new block: as soon as consensus is reached through voting for a specific stack of proposals, peers will create the new block.

+## API Overview
+Divachain supports two API's:
+a) an HTTP REST API running by default on port 17468
+b) a broadcasting websocket running by default on port 17468

+In a nutshell: use the REST API to write transaction proposals to the chain or use the REST API to read status information from the chain.
+Use the websocket to get live updates.

 ## Create Your Local Environment

 To create a docker based local environment use the project https://codeberg.org/diva.exchange/diva-dockerized.